ship-armada/armada/TX_SIGNING.md

 For Option A, the modular reduction bias is negligible: 2^256 / r ≈ 5.3, bias on the order of 2^{-254}.
 Rejection sampling is not required.

-For Option B, the bias is larger but still negligible: 2^256 / l ≈ 4.2 × 10^25, but since l is 251 bits and the input is 256 bits, the bias is on the order of 2^{-246}.
+For Option B, the bias is larger but still negligible: since l is 251 bits, 2^256 / l ≈ 2^5, so the maximum per-element bias is on the order of 2^{-251}.
 Still cryptographically irrelevant.

 **Viewing key conversion (architecture decision required):**